This Is Why A Herpes Diagnosis Can Feel Like Such A Landmine

-A seemingly strange thing happens when Tosin Goje, MD, an Ob/Gyn specializing in infectious gynecological diseases at Cleveland Clinic, gives a patient an STI diagnosis.
+A seemingly strange thing happens when Tosin Goje, MD, an Ob/Gyn specialising in infectious gynaecological diseases at Cleveland Clinic, gives a patient an STI diagnosis.

 In a way, that dramatic reaction makes sense.
-For such a (relatively) mild infection, a herpes diagnosis — especially genital herpes — can have a lot of stigma wrapped up in it, despite the fact that about one in six Americans has genital herpes.
+For such a (relatively) mild infection, a herpes diagnosis — especially genital herpes — can have a lot of stigma wrapped up in it, despite the fact that it is thought around one in three people in the UK will have symptoms and get diagnosed with genital herpes.
 That emotion undoubtedly has to do with the fact that, unlike those potentially more serious infections, there is no cure for herpes — once you get it, you're stuck with a lifelong infection.

 Advertisement